Latitudeda/PhotoCAD_Docs/docs/en/example_manual/useful_sketch_view.rst

-fp.use_sketch_view(
-        cell_to_be_sketched,
-        conf = {
-                    sketch_layer, # layer to be assigned to the sketched cell marker_layer, # layer to be assigned to the marker(arrow) layer marker_width, # width of the arrow
-                    marker_length, # length of the arrow
-                    silhouette_mode, # Default to be False, if True, the sketched cell will generate a boundary indicating the look of the true cell

-                }
-        )

 Here is an example of using ``fp.use_sketch_view`` in a MZM circuit, containing three MZIs with pn phase shifter on the top arm.
 The three MZIs are totally different and are all GDS imported cell.